MadeleineWalder/portfolio/README.md

 ## Future Improvements
 - Make all text smaller on mobile devices
-- Add more images & profile picture
+- Add more images & a profile picture
 - Change navbar font colours, should be white and go gray when hovered, not the opposite
-- Make a card for each project, include a 'visit' button to go to the project and write more description about each
+- Make a card for each project, include a short description and two buttons, one to go to the live site and one to go to the Github repo
-- Change id of back to top button href to 'home' for example instead of page top
 - Add a contact form or remove contact from navbar in the mean time, OR make it more clear that the contact section is the details in the footer